epfl-ada/ada-2020-project-milestone-p3-adaispain/README.md

 - Antonio will run the regression, using matching scores to weed out possible covariates.
 - Mattia will work on creating an ad hoc health variable which will synthesize the group of variables we are trying to predict.

+UPDATED:
+- Erick worked on the translation, data preprocessing and video editing.
+- Antonio worked on the regression, using matching scores to weed out possible covariates and video scripting.
+- Mattia worked on creating an ad hoc health variable which synthesized the group of variables we were trying to predict, regression and video audio recording.

 ## 8. **Questions for TAs**

 - Is it possible to slightly modify the aforementioned methods if necessary in the future, or what we wrote now has to be followed strictly for the realization of P4?